DeepPavlovAdmin/convai/README.md

 The participants would need to strike a balance between asking too many questions and providing irrelevant answers.

-Note that the setup of this stage is quite different from the Stage 1.
+Note that the setup of this stage is quite different from Stage 1.
 Participating systems would likely need to operate as a generative model, rather than a retrieval model.
-One option would be to cast the problem as generative from the beginning, and solve the retrieval part of Stage 1, e.g., by ranking the offered candidates by their likelihood.
+One option would be to cast the problem as generative from the beginning and solve the retrieval part of Stage 1, e.g., by ranking the offered candidates by their likelihood.

 Alternatively, one may solve Stage 2 by retrieving a list of candidate answers (e.g., by invoking Wikipedia API or the [Chat Noir](https://www.chatnoir.eu) API that we describe above) and ranking them as in Stage 1.

 # Timeline
 - **Stage 1** will take place from July 7, 2020 -- September 9, 2020.
 Up until September 9, 2020 participants will be able to submit their models (source code) and solutions to be evaluated on the test set using automated metrics (which we will run on our servers).
 The current leaderboards will be visible to everyone.
-- **Stage 2** will start at September 10, 2020.
+- **Stage 2** will start on September 10, 2020.
 On September 10, 2020  the source code submission system will be locked, and the best performing systems will be evaluated over the next month using crowd workers.

 Winners will be announced at SCAI@EMNLP2020 which will take place in November 19-20 (exact details TBD).